DynamicsShop/SD-Stores-Manager/SD-Stores-Manager-Release-Notes.md

 - BCv20 App - The Activity panels in the Role Centre were split out into individual searchable pages.

 - BCv20 App - Lot Tracking was added to the Job Lines.

-#### Bug Fixes

-- BCv20 App - On install of the App clicking no to activate licence key and was hiding all the cues in the Role Centre and displaying an error.
-This issue was fixed.

-- BCv20 App - Fixed an issue where users could bypass the validation on the Confirm page by choosing the x to close the page.

-- BCv20 App - Some field captions in the Manifest report are not displaying in full.

-- BCv20 App - The Product Activation page was changed to disable Activate button unless the Product Key is filled in to avoid an error being raised when the Activate button is chosen.

-- BCv20 App - A change was made to the Manifest Report to print the Shipment Date entered on the report request page on the Shipment Date in the report header.

-- BCv20 App - A fix was made to the SD Stores Manager  - Pick List Report to stop the barcode image wrapping on the report.
-The image space for the barcode was extended.

 ### 2.1.0